 Stonefield Query treats databases in a similar manner.
 A logical database is similar to a class: it defines what tables belong to the database and the structure of those tables.
 A physical database is the actual database on disk.
 The logical database doesn't concern itself with location or type of access; those are issues for the physical database.
 For example, you may have both SQL Server and Access versions of the same logical database; the Northwind sample database that comes with both of these is one such set of physical databases that have the same logical database structure.

 A Database object in the Stonefield Query data dictionary contains information about a logical database.
-A DataSource object represents a physical instance of the logical database.
+A DataSource object define the connection information for a physical instance of the logical database.
 It's also responsible for communicating with the database engine: connecting to it, retrieving the necessary data for a report, disconnecting from it, and so on.

 Because different database engines have different properties that determine how to access a specific database, there are different versions of DataSource objects in Stonefield Query.
 The available versions are: